Travel Guide

 How queues work in practice

-The official opening-hours guidance is clear that the reservation time on your online ticket does not give you priority at the entrance on crowded days.
-The site recommends arriving at opening time if you want a morning visit, avoiding the 11:00 to 15:00 peak, or using the quieter period from around 17:00.
+The official opening-hours guidance also states that the reservation time on your online ticket does not give you priority at the entrance on crowded days.
+For a morning visit, the site recommends arriving at opening time, avoiding the 11:00 to 15:00 peak, or using the quieter period from around 17:00.

 Lockers, strollers, and bag rules